History of professional soccer in Seattle

+Lumen Field hosts a match between Belgium and Egypt at the 2026 FIFA World Cup.

 Seattle has had professional soccer clubs for over four decades who have played in various leagues since the 1970s.
 These include three incarnations of the Seattle Sounders FC, playing in the North American Soccer League, United Soccer League, and Major League Soccer.

 The city is also home to Seattle Reign FC, which began in 2013 as a founding member of the National Women's Soccer League.
 Seattle has also hosted teams from the Continental Indoor Soccer League and the Major Arena Soccer League.

 Seattle Sounders (NASL), 1974–1983

 On December 11, 1973, a group of Seattle investors led by Walt Daggatt were granted rights to a franchise in the top-level North American Soccer League (NASL), one of three (including Vancouver Whitecaps FC and San Jose Earthquakes) heralding the expansion of America's struggling top-tier soccer league to the west coast.
 With a budget under $500,000, the investors searched existing American and British teams to assemble a coaching squad and assemble a lineup.
 Longtime NASL All-Star player John Best was hired as coach and recruited former Everton star Jimmy Gabriel, 1969 NASL MVP Pepe Fernandez, Crewe defender Dave Gillett and Hartlepool goalkeeper Barry Watling, among others.

 On January 22, 1974, the team was christened Seattle Sounders, the moniker having won a highly publicized "name the team" contest (Seattle Mariners, the eventual name of the city's second baseball team, was a runner-up).
 The "lads" (so-called because the team were largely English players) were introduced to the media and the public in early Spring, announcing they would play their first home game on May 5.
 At the time, soccer was largely ignored by the national media, and the game was understood and played by a very small percentage of the population; but Seattle's post-war immigrants from Scandinavia and Britain had brought awareness of soccer, and a youth soccer league had started in 1966.
 Whether professional soccer could work in Seattle was anyone's guess.

 The answer came at the club's inaugural game, when the Sounders took on the Denver Dynamos in Memorial Stadium, whose capacity of 13000 was considered ample for a sport which had never averaged more than 3000–5000 in other American cities.
 Over 12000 came to the opening match, the start of which was delayed to allow the unexpectedly large walk-up crowd to enter the stands.
 Longtime Seattle sportswriter Royal Brougham introduced the team to great fanfare, though he was booed when he chose to sing, "Take Me Out to the Ballgame", as Seattle sports fans were still embittered over the loss a few years earlier of the Seattle Pilots Major League Baseball team.
 It appeared Seattle was ready to embrace a different summer sport.